vijaysgit/goOpenExchangeRate/README.md

         cd goOpenExchangeRate

-Access the Open Exchange Rates API using this command.
+Access the Open Exchange Rates API using this program.

         go run goOpenExchangeRate